L. Lee Allison

-Through the management of the Consolidated Resource Plan -- a combination of grants provided by the Rhode Island Department of Education -- and the Adult Basic Education Grant, the evening programs provide academic opportunities for inmates which are supplemental to the core education services provided by RIDOC’s Education Unit.
+Through the management of the Consolidated Resource Plan, a combination of grants provided by the Rhode Island Department of Education and the Adult Basic Education Grant, the evening programs provide academic opportunities for inmates which are supplemental to and extende beyond the core education services provided by RIDOC’s Education Unit.
 The CRP has also made possible the introduction of technology into the classrooms.
 The use of technology has been proven to be an effective tool in the classroom and in preparing students for reentry into our computer-driven society.

-The Title I program uses Federal grant funds to provide supplemental instructional services to inmates who are 21 years of age or younger.
-This instruction is primarily in reading, mathematics, and language arts and targets the most academically needy students in that population.
+The Title I program uses Federal funds to provide supplemental instructional services to students who are under the age of 21.
+This instruction is primarily in reading, mathematics, and language arts and targets the most academically disadvantaged students.
 The program offers self-paced, individualized instruction in small group settings to these younger inmates in an attempt to renew their interest in the possibilities and opportunities education provides.